mcthaydt/CabaretBallSprint1_Prototype/README.md

 # CabaretBall Sprint 1 (Prototype)

 The prototype for **Cabaret Ball**, the showcase for the upcoming Godot Physics-based Platformer Kit.
-Designed and Pre-Production Developed by 717 Interactive for the McThayDT indie solo gamedev brand.
+This project was designed and developed by 717 Interactive for McThayDT.

 This functions as a free to use 3D physics-based platformer controller.